 Melos Music's concert season presents 3-5 thematically conceived concerts, all of them performed by diverse ensembles and covering music from baroque to contemporary composers, most notably local L.A. composers. /concerts-tickets

-Natalia Hudson (piano) has performed as a soloist and chamber musician throughout the U.S. and Europe in numerous festivals and concerts, including the Piccolo Spoleto Festival, First Night Charleston, the International Piano Series, the Young Artist Concert Series, the Drayton Hall, the LACC, and Moreno Valley College Concert Series.
+Natalia Hudson (piano) has performed as a soloist and chamber musician throughout the U.S., Europe, and Israel in numerous festivals and concerts, including the Piccolo Spoleto Festival, First Night Charleston, the International Piano Series, the Young Artist Concert Series, the Drayton Hall, the LACC, and Moreno Valley College Concert Series.
 A native of South Carolina, Natalia was awarded the Isabella Mebane Piano Performance Scholarship to pursue a performance degree under Uruguayan pianist Enrique Graf at the College of Charleston.
 She continued her artist education at the Conservatory in Madrid, Spain under German-born pianist, Uta Weyand.
 Her other main influences include Vitalij Margulis (Ukraine), Ilana Vered (Israel) and currently Oxana Yablonskaya (Russia/Israel).
 She received her Master’s degree from the University of Southern California and has participated in the World Piano Pedagogy (WPPC), MTNA, and Focus on Piano Literature conferences.
-A member of the California and National Music Teacher Associations, Ms. Hudson is a sought-after teacher, having conducted lessons in music schools throughout Los Angeles and her private piano studio, Hudson Conservatory.
-Most recently on the piano faculty of the elite Oxana Yablonskaya Piano Institute (OYPI) in various parts of the world, including Bulgaria, Spain, and Israel where she is thrilled to have met and perform with her duo piano partner Tamila Azadaliyeva.
-Her first solo piano album, Balancing Darkness and Light, is also being released this year.
+A member of the California and National Music Teacher Associations, Ms. Hudson is a sought-after teacher at her private piano studio, Hudson Conservatory.
+She is on the faculty at the Colburn School in Los Angeles and also serves on the piano faculty of the Oxana Yablonskaya Piano Institute (OYPI) in various parts of the world, including Bulgaria and Israel.
+Her first solo piano album, Balancing Darkness and Light, was released this year.
 Founder of the Mt.
 Olive Concert Series in Pasadena and Artistic Director of Melos Music Chamber Ensemble, Natalia firmly believes in the power of music to heal, uplift, and unite people by transcending any boundaries of race, gender, religious, economic or cultural backgrounds. www.nataliahudson.com

 Alina Roitstein-Anderies (soprano) Los Angeles native Alina Roitstein is known for her “beautiful voice and equally beautiful presence” (El Nuevo Herald).
 Her career spanning opera and art song, jazz and Latin music, chamber music and contemporary works, and choral music has taken her to venues all over the world, including Japan’s Symphony Hall in Osaka, South Korea’s Seoul Arts Centre Concert Hall, London’s Wigmore Hall, Scotland’s Royal Conservatoire, Carnegie Hall’s Neighborhood Concert Series, Chicago’s Poetry Foundation, and Los Angeles’ REDCAT, Walt Disney Concert Hall, Dorothy Chandler Pavilion, and Hollywood Bowl.
 One of Alina’s passions is performing new works, and she has premiered pieces by Juhi Bansal, Jordan Nelson, Thomas Kotcheff, Dale Trumbore, Reena Esmail, Diana Syrse, Trevor Anderies, David Roitstein, and others.
 She also premiered the role of Emily in The Discord Altar, the first of OperaWorks’ Arts for Social Awareness Project, a groundbreaking musically improvised opera created to bring awareness to current social issues.
 Roitstein is also a member of the Los Angeles Master Chorale, with whom she is often a featured soloist on their home stage at the Walt Disney Concert Hall.